Kids mindset for success begins with helping children turn their dreams, ideas and intentions into a clear plan they can actually follow.

 Green School Bali: A Different Vision for Education

-Imagine a school with a natural, holistic, student-centred learning environment that empowers and inspires young people to be creative, innovative, green leaders.
+Imagine a school with a natural, holistic, student-centred learning environment that encourages young people to be creative, innovative, environmentally aware and connected to the real world.

 A Presentation That Challenged Our Thinking